yxor/masklassify/README.md

 # Masklass

-DL Model to classify people speaking with mask on vs people speaking without mask on.
+ML Model to classify people speaking with mask on vs people speaking without mask on.

 ## Installing